 - Assignments will be located within the Latham Clinical Schools Network.
 The candidate prioritizes their top four choices based on a variety of factors: location, employment hopes, family, home etc. Candidates are not placed in schools in which they have attended, have relatives employed, have been employed, or have children enrolled.

-- Your program coordinator will attach a copy of the Education Screen, AA13 from MVS, verifying your admission to upper division.
+- The program area coordinator will attach verification of the candidate's upper division admission date and cumulative, current GPA.
 In alignment with NC Program Approval Standards, students must be admitted to upper division and submit their Senior I application to the Office of Clinical Experiences by:

-• end of first summer session for Fall/Spring internships
+- No later than the end of the first summer session for Fall/Spring internships

-• Prior to the opening day of the Spring semester for
+- No later than the first day of classes of the Spring semester for Spring/Fall internships

 - Candidates are assigned to systems based on: application deadlines, program area requests, travel time and distance for students, distribution to systems, system liaison and principal recommendations, and availability for clinical teachers in the licensure area.